chrismoe/chrismoe/README.md

 - 👋 Hi, I’m @chrismoe
 - 👀 I’m interested in how technology and privacy influence each other and the world.
 - 🌱 I’m currently learning Python and how to cook the perfect brisket.
 - 💞️ I’m looking to collaborate on solving complex data protection and privacy issues on a global level.
-- 📫 How to reach me - @MoePrivacy